 There are many different accident types that you could be affected by while in a supermarket.
 However, certain accident types are more likely to occur in a supermarket than others.
 Some of the most common supermarket accident types include:

 • Slip, trip and fall accident – often caused by a wet floor sign not being placed near a recently cleaned floor or food/liquid spillages.
 Accidents like these can also happen because of items being dangerously placed on walkways.

 • Falling item accidents – if an item falls from a shelf, it could potentially hit someone below.
 Therefore, it is important that items are not overstocked on shelves or stocked in a dangerous way.
 Furthermore, staff members who are too small to safely reach should not pull items off of shelves that are too high.
 A ladder should be used to reach the item or another staff member should assist them.

 • Car park accidents – these types of accidents can often occur due to potholes or due to unsafe practices.
 For example, someone could potentially be hit by a row of trolleys if the person who is moving the trolleys around isn’t looking.

-If you’ve been injured while in a Marks and Spencer store or car park, you could be able to file a Marks and Spencer accident claim.
+If you’ve been injured while in a store or car park, you could be able to file a supermarket accident claim.
 To find out how much compensation you could be able to claim, you should speak to a personal injury solicitor directly.

 To learn more and to discuss your potential claim in confidence, contact our team on 0800 342 3206.
 Alternatively, complete our online contact form to arrange an initial no-obligation telephone consultation with a member of our expert team.